benfff85/advent-of-code-2019/README.md

 Notable use of Apache Common Collections getCardinalityMap for finding the frequency map of elements in a collection, in this case to determine if the surrounding elements from a given element are all scaffolding.

 > CollectionUtils.getCardinalityMap(GridUtility.getSurroundingElements(grid, entry.getKey()).values())

+Part 2 was a struggle, not sure if there was a systemic way to find the answer.
+I printed the grid on paper and looked for patterns by hand, took 2-3 days to find the correct main/movement routines.